beatricexc/GreyCampus-Mod6/README.md

 - identify the right hyper-plane
 - select the hyperplane which segregates the classes better
 - the margins have to be as large as possible
-- the support vector are the most useful data points because they are the ones most likely to be incorrectly classified.
+- the support vectors are the most useful data points because they are the ones most likely to be incorrectly classified.

 #### Terminology :